Setting Up A New Lab?

 - Hazardous waste pick up.

-Hazardous Waste Tags can be obtained in our office or in the Hazardous Waste location (ECC-wing Room 128).
+Hazardous Waste Tags through ASU EHS.
 To complete disposal of a hazardous chemical you must visit the EHSA Web Portal and view the “Request a Hazardous Waste Pick-up” step-by-step PowerPoint guide located at the bottom of the page.

 - Review the Working Alone Policy.

-This policy is meant to address specifically “working alone” with hazardous materials, hazardous processes, or hazardous equipment in order to provide a safer and healthier work environment for members of the ASU community and to identify areas and activities that require levels of supervisory oversight and training pre-requisites for the safe performance of more advanced or complex duties.
+Review the policy at the above link.
+The policy is meant to address specifically “working alone” in a lab.
+For working with highly hazardous materials, hazardous processes, or hazardous equipment, a buddy system is preferred.
+This ensures a second person is available in the lab or nearby should an accident or incident occur.
+These policies are in use to provide a safer and healthier work environment for members of the ASU community.
+The policy also details activities that require levels of safety oversight (buddy system).
+It also details required training prerequisites for the safe performance of complex duties or more advanced research activities.

-Also, for your resources, please read the Chemical Hygiene Plan (CHP) for information regarding ASU’s policies about handling, transferring, transporting, or storing chemicals.
-It is a lengthy document so you may wish to look at the FAQs and/or try searching the document for the specific topic.
+Please read the Chemical Hygiene Plan (CHP) for information regarding ASU’s policies about handling, transferring, transporting, or storing chemicals.